-Greater Manchester has a track record of commissioning services that reduce harm and offending - for example the commissioning of the whole system approach to women.
-Re-offending rates remain low (accepting recent figures will still be affected by the pandemic) - at 15%, Greater Manchester has the lowest adult female re-offending rate of all large metropolitan areas.
+Greater Manchester has a track record of commissioning services that reduce harm and offending - for example the commissioning of the Whole System Approach to Women.
+Re-offending rates remain low (accepting recent figures will still be affected by the pandemic) - at 15%, Greater Manchester has the lowest adult female re-offending rate of all large Metropolitan areas.

 Stable accommodation is an important aspect of all rehabilitation programmes.
-The Greater Manchester Community Accommodation Service 3 (CAS-3) is for people leaving custody who are 'actually homeless' but not under an interim duty of accommodation with their local authority ('priority need').
+The Greater Manchester Community Accommodation Service 3 (CAS-3) is for people leaving custody who are 'actually homeless' but not under an interim duty of accommodation with their Local Authority ('priority need').
 Greater Manchester CAS-3 offers temporary accommodation for up to 12 weeks, and support to maintain the accommodation and seek a longer-term housing solution.
-This accommodation and support is commissioned by local authorities, with regional service co-ordination managed by the Greater Manchester Homelessness Prevention Team.
+This accommodation and support is commissioned by Local Authorities, with regional service co-ordination managed by the Greater Manchester Homelessness Prevention Team.

 The effectiveness of rehabilitation services is a key area of focus for the Deputy Mayor, who has commissioned 'Revolving Doors' to provide lived experience insight across all commissioned services.
+This service undertakes a quality assurance approach to make sure service delivery meets the needs of people on probation.
+This ensures that areas for service improvement are identified at an early stage.